 This page contains information about jaguars, and includes a list of jaguar facts for kids.
 This article is part of our Rainforest Animals series.

-Jaguars may look beautiful, but you wouldn’t want one as a pet!
-Their size, strength and expert hunting ability means they are apex predators in the rainforest.
-Read on to find out more about this deadly rainforest predator …
+The jaguar’s size, strength and expert hunting ability means that it’s an apex predator in the rainforests of South and Central America.
+Read on to find out more about this deadly rainforest cat…

-Jaguars are solitary creatures, each living in its own area, called a territory.
+Jaguars are solitary creatures, each living in its own area, known as a “territory”.
 Jaguars protect their territories from other jaguars.

 Female jaguars give birth to 1 – 4 kittens at a time, and cubs live with their mothers for 2 or more years before they go off on their own.